Published online Apr 28, 2019. doi: 10.3748/wjg.v25.i16.1975

 Published online: April 28, 2019

-There were 21 patients in the decompression tube group and 19 in the SEMS group.
-There were no significant differences in the perioperative morbidity rates of the two groups.
-The OS rate was significantly higher in the decompression tube group than in the SEMS group (5-year OS rate; decompression tube 79.5%, SEMS 32%, P = 0.043).
+There was no significant difference in perioperative morbidity rate between the two groups.
+The OS rate was significantly higher in the decompression tube group than the SEMS group (5-year OS rates of 79.5 and 32%, respectively, P = 0.043).
 Multivariate analysis revealed that the bridge to surgery using a decompression tube was significantly associated with the OS (hazard ratio, 17.41; P = 0.004).
-The 3-year DFS rate was significantly higher in the decompression tube group than in the SEMS group (68.9% vs 45.9%; log-rank test, P = 0.032).
+The 3-year DFS rate was significantly higher in the decompression tube group than the SEMS group (68.9% vs 45.9%; log-rank test, P = 0.032).
 A propensity score–adjusted analysis also demonstrated that the prognosis was significantly better in the decompression tube group than in the SEMS group.

 The results of this study suggest that patients with RMCO who received a bridge to surgery using a trans-nasal or trans-nasal decompression tube had better outcomes; these results were confirmed statistically in a multivariate analysis using the stepwise method and propensity score adjustment.

 Because this study used a single-center retrospective design and included relatively few patients, further investigations, such as a multi-center randomized controlled study, are needed.
 In addition, as the decompression tubes can make patients uncomfortable, a study including quality of life measures is desirable.